rvaneek/Javascript/README.md

 # Javascript

-This Repository is made for Educational purposed mainly Practice of Java and Git.
+This Repository is made for Educational purpose ( mainly Practice of Java and Git ).

-If you have any issues then please <a href="https://www.linkedin.com/in/rvaneek/">contact me</a>
+If you have any issues then please [contact me](https://www.linkedin.com/in/rvaneek/)